GSA-TTS/identity-dev-docs/_pages/support.md

 Before submitting your Zendesk ticket, please review the developer documentation on our website.
 Often the answers we will provide can be found there.
 When submitting a Zendesk ticket, particularly in cases when you are encountering an error, you can minimize your time to resolve the issue by providing the following information:

- * Link to your dashboard configuration
+ * Link to your portal configuration
  * Screenshots of all error messages
  * What browser you were using
  * Time the error(s) occurred or if it is ongoing